dzaima/CBQN/README.md

 Git submodules are used for Singeli, replxx, and bytecode.
 Thus, CBQN won't build if downloaded just as source files.

 Thus, you must either clone the repo (submodules will be automatically initialized/updated as needed), or use local copies of the submodules by linking/copying local versions to `build/singeliLocal`, `build/replxxLocal`, and `build/bytecodeLocal`.

+### Cross-compilation

+You must manually set up a cross-compilation environment.
+It's possible to pass flags to all CC/CXX/linking invocations via `CCFLAGS=...`, and `LDFLAGS=...` to pass ones to the linking step specifically (more configuration options [above](#configuration-options)).

+A `target_arch=(x86-64|aarch64|generic)` make argument must be present (`generic` will work always, but a more specific argument will enable significant optimizations), as the default is to choose based on `uname`.

+Furthermore, most build targets will need a non-cross-compiled version of CBQN at build time to run Singeli and/or the build system.
+For those, a `make for-build` will need to be ran before the primary build, configured to not cross-compile. (this step only needs a C compiler (default is `CC=cc` here), and doesn't need libffi, nor a C++ compiler).

 ## License